 - Use neuroanatomical principles to localize a lesion in the nervous system.

 - Describe the pathophysiology of common neurological diseases, how to evaluate them and the basics of treatment.

 Students are assigned to one primary clinical site based at UConn John Dempsey Hospital, Hartford Hospital, Saint Francis Hospital, Charlotte Hungerford, and Middlesex Hospital.
 Each of these sites provides exposures to different neurological subspecialties, patient populations and health systems, providing you with a multifaceted introduction to clinical neurology in a variety of settings.
 You will also participate in two “Required Observations in Neurology” (RONs) which will help you hone your neurological examination skills, and in 3 half-day (Monday afternoon) didactic sessions.
 One half-day is dedicated to neuroradiology.
 At the end of the clerkship, you will have an opportunity to evaluate the entire clerkship experience.
 We take these comments very seriously and are always looking for ways to improve the educational experience.

 Preparation for the Rotation

 You should prepare for sessions on the first half-day of the rotation regarding neurological exam techniques, the brain death examination, and lumbar puncture by viewing the assigned videos on HuskyCT prior to those sessions.

 Conference Case Discussions

 The first conference session occurs on Monday afternoon of the first day of the rotation.
-You should prepare for this and the following conference one week later by going through the PowerPoint summary slides and videos on Blackboard.
+You should prepare for this and the following conference one week later by going through the PowerPoint summary slides and videos on HuskyCT.
 You need to view these independently before each session in order to get the most out of them.
-The first Monday’s session is from 1:30 to 5 p.m. and covers Cases #1-4, and the second is from 1 to 5 p.m. for Cases #5-8.
+Individual readiness assurance tests, (iRATs) are administered prior to the conference sessions.
+The conference sessions occur on the first three Mondays of the 4-week rotation, from 1 to 5 p.m.